Eyes After Forty

 The 'Macular' Wake-Up Call

 I’m going to be honest with you: my first attempt was a disaster.
-I bought a generic ‘Eye Health’ bottle from a big-box store because it was on sale.
+I bought a generic ‘Eye Health’ bottle from a big-box store back in February because it was on sale.
 Within three days, I had a persistent metallic taste in my mouth and a stomach that felt like it was digesting a bag of marbles.
 It did absolutely nothing for my squinting.
 I realized then that when it comes to your sight, ‘budget’ shouldn't be the only criteria.
 I needed targeted ingredients, not just a random cocktail of Vitamin A and hope.

 Finding What Actually Fits My Life